tplatt92/tplatt92/README.md

 Day 54: Created a plan for our next project which we will use a variety of new technologies.
 This is a free lance portfolio projects for a business that will utilise the website.
 This is a collaborative project with a fellow bootcamper and being led by an experience software engineer.
 I am so excited to be a part of this project and learning about React development.

+Day 55: Learnt all about props in React and how to pass props down from parents to child components.
+This culminated in making a small travel journal app which rendered data passed in as props to a card component.

+Day 56: Learnt about Product and Agile teams in great detail and how companies think they are agile but they aren't truly.
+I can see the value of product teams and how empowering engineers and including them in the whole process is invaluable.

+Day 57: Conducted our own user research to determine what whether bootcampers experienced imposter syndrome and why they might feel this way.
+We created our own survey and then user personnas, finally some solution ideation.

 </details>